bhakra nangal dam

 Bhakra Nangal Dam Hydropower Generation

-The Bhakra Nangal Project, situated along the Sutlej River, serves as a reservoir for both river and rainwater.
+The Bhakra Nangal Project, situated along the Sutlej River, serves as a reservoir for river and rainwater.
 Adjacent states benefit from this dam by utilizing its resources for electricity and irrigation purposes.
 Primarily aimed at providing irrigation water, the project caters to the needs of Punjab, Haryana, Himachal Pradesh, Chandigarh, Delhi, and Rajasthan.
 Additionally, these states rely on the power generated by the dam’s stations.
-Positioned on the Punjab-Himachal Pradesh border, the project features the Gobind Sagar reservoir.
-Its left and right powerhouses boast capacities of approximately 550 MW and 750 MW respectively for hydroelectric power generation.
+The project features the Gobind Sagar reservoir on the Punjab-Himachal Pradesh border.
+Its left and right powerhouses boast capacities of approximately 550 MW and 750 MW, respectively, for hydroelectric power generation.

 Key Benefits of the Bhakra Dam Project